 - Cognitive exercise

-Continuing to participate in activities that stimulate the brain can both benefit your loved one’s cognitive health, as well as bring meaning to their life.
+Continuing to participate in brain-stimulating activities can enhance your loved one's cognitive health while also adding purpose to their lives.
 Consider interest and ability when choosing different options.
 Be cautious about proposing activities that are likely to be frustrating or too challenging.

 Look for ideas that will engage them and boost their confidence, such as sharing a book whose subject is of interest, playing a musical instrument together or creating a new art project.